 Why test for amino acids?

-The supply of the essential amino acids that you need to ingest through food depends on your diet.
-Above all, your needs are influenced by intensive sports.
+The amount of essential amino acids that you need to ingest through food depends on your diet.
+Above all, your requirements are influenced by intensive sports.

-But not only the essential amino acids can be neglected: With a lack of micronutrients such as vitamins and minerals as well as with certain diseases, such as liver diseases, there may also be an undersupply of semi-essential and non-essential amino acids.
+In addition, with a lack of micronutrients, such as vitamins and minerals, as well as with certain diseases – for example, liver diseases – there may also be a deficiency in semi-essential and non-essential amino acids.

 Who should take the Amino Acid Blood Test?

-We recommend the Amino Acid Test to anyone who wants to get to know and optimize their own nutrient supply better.
+We recommend the Amino Acid Test to anyone who wants to get to know and optimise their own nutrient levels better.

 People who eat vegetarian or vegan should pay particular attention to their amino acid intake.
 Because food of animal origin generally has the highest protein quality and thus the best composition of the amino acids.
 In studies, people who were vegan sometimes had less of certain amino acids in their blood.

-Amino acid supply is also an important topic for athletes.
+Amino acid levels is also an important topic for athletes.
 Both competitive athletes and committed amateur athletes put their muscles to the test.
-This can go hand in hand with an increased need for essential amino acids.
-In addition, certain amino acids, such as the BCAA, may help optimize athletic performance.
+This can go hand in hand with a greater need for essential amino acids.
+In addition, certain amino acids, such as the BCAA, may help optimise athletic performance.

-Older people have lower calorie needs, but do not need fewer amino acids and therefore often consume too few.
+Older people have lower calorie needs, but still require amino acids and therefore often consume an inadequate amount of amino acids.